Code Copied

 5 Ways To Add Electrolytes To Water

 Dehydration and electrolyte loss can be difficult to combat if you have a busy day-to-day schedule.
 Drinking tap water might seem like a good solution, but most tap water does not actually contain the minerals and salts necessary to fully replenish your electrolyte levels.
-Including nutrient rich foods to your diet can be an excellent source for these vital ions but whether you're at school, work, or traveling, these foods are not always easily at hand.
-Adding fruits and natural ingredients to a portable water bottle before you start your day can be a convenient and tasty way to replenish those electrolytes without the hassle of cooking a meal.
+Here are some surefire ways to incorporate more water with electrolytes into your daily routine to keep you hydrated around the clock.

 Sea Salt

-Salt can be added to water in small amounts to increase electrolyte levels.
-Most people know that salt contains sodium, but it actually also contains the minerals potassium, calcium, and magnesium.
-The best type of salts you can use to boost your water are Sea Salt and Himalayan Pink Salt as they are less processed than normal table salt.
-Add a pinch of either option to a small shot of water for a post-workout pick me or to a cup of water for a more diluted flavor.
+You can add a pinch of salt to your water to increase electrolyte levels.
+Most people know salt contains sodium, but it actually also contains the minerals potassium, calcium, and magnesium.
+Sea salt and Himalayan pink salt are the best types of salt to add to water as they are less processed than normal table salt.
+Add a pinch of either option to a small shot of water for a post-workout pick-me-up or to a cup of water for a more diluted flavor.

 Coconut Water